Child Protection and Safeguarding

 St Michael's is committed to providing a safe and secure environment for all children, staff and visitors.
 In addition, we promote an ethos where children and adults feel confident about sharing their concerns about their own safety or the well being of others.

-The governor with responsibility for safeguarding is Canon S Parkinson.
+The governors with responsibility for safeguarding is Ms A. Taylor and Mrs Pritchard.

-Click on the link above to view our Child Protection and Safeguarding Policy.
+Click on the link under Policies to view our Child Protection and Safeguarding Policy.

 This DFE document places the following statutory duties on all schools: